 \subsection{Organization}

 This paper is organized as follows.
-Section~\ref{sec:setup} introduces the semi-supervised learning framework under MAR labeling with decaying overlap, and formally defines the statistical estimation problem.
-In Section~\ref{sec:ext_models}, we present a general strategy for building \ds{} estimators and characterize their asymptotic behavior.
+Section~\ref{sec:setup} introduces the semi-supervised learning framework under MAR labeling with decaying overlap (\ds{}), and formally defines the statistical estimation problem.
+In Section~\ref{sec:ext_models}, we present a general strategy for building augmented inverse probability weighting estimators and characterize their asymptotic behavior under \ds{}.
 Following \citet{tsiatis2006semiparametric, zhang2023double}, we begin by analyzing the case where the propensity score is known by design, and then extend our results to the more realistic setting where the propensity score must be estimated from the data.
-Here, we also extend the \textit{prediction-powered inference} framework proposed by \citet{angelopoulos2023prediction} to the decaying MAR-SS setting .
-Section~\ref{sec:sim} applies our general theory to specific statistical functionals and assesses the empirical performance of our proposed \ds{} estimators through simulation studies.
-In Section~\ref{sec:app}, we illustrate the practical value of our methodology using data from the \texttt{BLE-RSSI} study \citep{mohammadi2017semisupervised}, where we estimate the spatial position of a device based on signal strength measurements captured by remote sensors, and the \texttt{METABRIC} study \citep{curtis2012genomic,pereira2016somatic}, where we revisit a question posed by \citet{hsu2023learning} and estimate the association between biomarkers previously identified \citep{cheng2021integrating} and survival outcomes in patients with breast cancer.
+Here, we also extend the \textit{prediction-powered inference} framework proposed by \citet{angelopoulos2023prediction} to the \ds{} setting .
+We also characterize the notion of semiparametric efficiency in the \ds{} setting, extending semiparametric efficiency theory to accommodate observations generated by a triangular array.
+This culminates in a convolution theorem characterizing the semiparametric efficiency lower bound.
+Section~\ref{sec:sim} applies our general theory to specific statistical functionals and assesses the empirical performance of \texttt{AIPW} in the \ds{} setting through simulation studies.
+In Section~\ref{sec:app}, we illustrate the practical value of our methodology using data from the \texttt{BLE-RSSI} study \citep{mohammadi2017semisupervised}, where we estimate the spatial position of a device based on signal strength measurements captured by remote sensors, and the \texttt{NHEFS} study \citep{hernan2010causal, ertefaie2023nonparametric}, where we estimate the change in weight and smoking intensity in the population using only labeled data from alcohol abstainers.
 Concluding remarks and potential directions for future research are discussed in Section~\ref{sec:end}.
-Additional theoretical results and simulation details are provided in the Supplementary Material.
+Additional theoretical results, simulation details, and a further application to the \texttt{METABRIC} study \citep{curtis2012genomic,pereira2016somatic}, where we revisit a question posed by \citet{hsu2023learning} and estimate the association between previously identified biomarkers \citep{cheng2021integrating} and survival outcomes in patients with breast cancer, are provided in the Supplementary Material.
 All code for reproducing our analysis is available at \url{https://github.com/testalorenzo/decMAR_inf}.